Reed-Statistics/thesis_white/writing/research_log.md

 ### This Week's Work

 This week, I spent a large amount of time figuring out how to make the modeling work.
 Initially, I used `hbsae`, but found that when I inputted data into the model, the output was perfectly correlated with the input data.
 Next, I tried to use `tidymodels` but was not getting the output I wanted.
 So, I found Finley's code from the LiDAR paper and tried to use it.
 However, I eventually went back to `tidymodels` and found a few errors in my code which had made me think that I was not creating a good model when in fact it was working as it should.
+However, now I think I have a model that is (almost) there!
+I have some questions, but I think the output is really, really close!

-I have also started working on the data chapter. (this part not done yet -- finish this weekend.)
+I have also started working on the data chapter.
+I think that I need to add a bit to it to make it a bit more descriptive, but the outline is getting there pretty well.

 ### Upcoming Work